Smart Cities MIAMI 2026: 10 Years of Smart Cities: Lessons, Leaps, and the Road Ahead

 The afternoon session brings together thought leaders and experts for keynote talks and interactive panel discussions on smart city concepts.
 The discussion is organized around three core themes:

-• Built Environment and Infrastructure (BEI) focuses on how to construct smart cities.
+Built Environment icon Built Environment and Infrastructure (BEI) focuses on how to construct smart cities.
 This panel transitions the conversation from software as a service to the physical built environment.
 Panelists will explore how advances in AI and technologies are enabling cities to better sense and respond to people’s needs.
 Attendees will gain insights through real-world case studies and discover how smart cities are transforming the way we live.

-• Health and Wellbeing (HW) focuses on leveraging smart technologies to improve the well-being in our communities.
+Health and Wellbeing icon Health and Wellbeing (HW) focuses on leveraging smart technologies to improve the well-being in our communities.
 Panelists will focus the discussion on sensors, innovative technologies, and other digital platforms that monitor health, advance precision medicine, improve hospital efficiency and effectiveness, and promote better public health outcomes.

-• Community and Resilience (CR) focuses on smart city technologies that can strengthen community resilience and enhance the ability for communities to prepare for, respond to, and recover from natural hazards.
+Community and Resilience icon Community and Resilience (CR) focuses on smart city technologies that can strengthen community resilience and enhance the ability for communities to prepare for, respond to, and recover from natural hazards.

 Agenda